 Every post on my Instagram containing a client has also their pronouns at the start of the caption (only with the client’s consent).
 This shows respect towards those sitting on my chair and is also a gentle request towards the people who comment on my posts to refer to them with the correct pronouns.

-If you’re interested in learning more about running a gender-neutral salon, we have previously taken a deep dive into The Rise Of The Gender Neutral Salon.
+If you’re interested in learning more about running a gender-neutral salon, we have previously explored The Rise Of The Gender-Neutral Salon.
 Here, we spoke to two salon owners who are disrupting traditional ideologies within the salon industry.

 For more inspiration, take a look at these two fantastic gender-neutral salons: Barberette and Chop Chop.